openbmc/openbmc/poky/documentation/sdk-manual/extensible.rst

 It is important to remember that building the item from source takes significantly longer than installing the pre-built artifact.
-Also, if no recipe exists for the item you want to add to the SDK, you must instead add the item using the ``devtool add`` command.
+Also, if there is no recipe for the item you want to add to the SDK, you must instead add the item using the ``devtool add`` command.

 Applying Updates to an Installed Extensible SDK